eflamm-of-passion/dragon-request/README.md

 ## TODO

-- handle the query params and path
+- fix the persistence of the query params and path
 - fix the logging
+- handle the errors in the controller

 ## Architecture